TheFreePenguin/Distro-Wiki/lite.md

 Release Cycle: Static Release

 ## Description
-Linux Lite is a [Debian](debian.md)-based GNU/Linux distribution that is geared towards users of older computers.
+Linux Lite is an [Ubuntu](ubuntu.md)-based GNU/Linux distribution that is geared towards users of older computers.
 Like its name suggests, it is very lightweight.

 ## Downloads